gpuweb/WSL/Spec/source/index.rst

 #.
 Check that the expression on the right side of the ``=`` is well-typed with a right-value type "tval"
 #.
 Check that "tval" is neither a pointer type nor an array reference type
 #.
-Check that the expression on the left side is well-typed with a left-value type
+Check that the expression on the left side is well-typed with an abstract left-value type
 #.
-Check that the right-value type associated with this left-value type is "tval"
+Check that the right-value type associated with this abstract left-value type is "tval"
-#.
-Check that the address space associated with this left-value type is not ``constant``
 #.
 Then the assignment is well-typed, and its type is "tval"

 .. math::